 - Task-based hysterectomy module developed in collaboration with the Fundamentals of Robotic Gynecologic Surgery (FRGS) group

-- 3D Systems to exhibit at the upcoming American Association of Gynecological Laparoscopists (AAGL) Global Congress
+- Surgical Science to exhibit at the upcoming American Association of Gynecological Laparoscopists (AAGL) Global Congress

-ROCK HILL, South Carolina, November 13, 2015 – 3D Systems (NYSE:DDD) today announced two healthcare collaborations, one with Intuitive® Surgical and one with Fundamentals of Robotic Gynecologic Surgery (FRGS) group, to develop unique training modules for the minimally invasive (MIS) robotic hysterectomy procedure.
+ROCK HILL, South Carolina, November 13, 2015 – Surgical Science (NYSE:DDD) today announced two healthcare collaborations, one with Intuitive® Surgical and one with Fundamentals of Robotic Gynecologic Surgery (FRGS) group, to develop unique training modules for the minimally invasive (MIS) robotic hysterectomy procedure.

 Robotic surgery has developed rapidly since its approval by the U.S. Food and Drug Administration in 1999, as documented by the Society of Gynecologic Surgeons’ Committee on Gynecologic Practice.
 To perform robot-assisted procedures, doctors operate through small surface incisions with equipment outfitted with tiny cameras to transmit real-time data to a large OR monitor.
 This type of surgery has grown popular due to lower levels of post-operative discomfort and faster recovery times, not to mention its cosmetic appeal over open surgeries.
 Today, robot-assisted surgery is performed at over 2,025 sites in the U.S., with the number of procedures growing at a rate of 25% annually (1).